This post is about Asia’s most famous party: the Full Moon Party of Koh Phangan. Koh Phangan is an island in Thailand.

 What is a full moon party?

-A full moon party occurs on every full moon as the name suggests.
+Of course, as the name suggests, a full moon party occurs on every full moon.
 The most famous full moon party happens on a very large scale on Haad Rin (or Haat Rin) beach of Koh Phangan in Thailand.
-This is Asia’s most famous (or infamous) party and is almost like a mini festival.
+This is Asia’s most famous (or infamous) party and is almost like a mini-festival.

-If you look at a map of Koh Pha Ngnan (or Koh Phangan), Haad Rin makes perfect sense to be a famous party spot because of the location – it’s the south most point of the island, is a peninsular beach area (bordered by water on three sides but connected to the mainland) and has the most extraordinary sunrise views because of the direction.
+If you look at a map of Koh Phangan, Haad Rin makes perfect sense to be a famous party spot because of the location – it’s the south most point of the island, is a peninsular beach area (bordered by water on three sides but connected to the mainland) and has the most extraordinary sunrise views because of the direction.

 Now that we’re done with the introduction, here’s a detailed guide to the Full Moon Party of Koh Phangan for you.